VeriFIT/mata/AUTOMATAFORMAT.md

 q a1@x | a2@z & ("(r,s)" | r | s)
 ```

-## Special formulas over symbols and transducer track names.
+## Special formulas and relations over symbols and transducer track names.
-The user may parse symbol token strings in a specific way.
-They may be SMT formulas or some special kind of formulas, such as `a"x=y"` specifying that the two transducer tracks read the same symbol...
+It may be useful to specify relation between symbol variables or transducer tracks.
+These may be SMT formulas or something special, such as `a"x=y"` specifying that the two transducer tracks read the same symbol.
+We reserve the type letter `f` for this.
+We this fuzzy for now, to be concretized when it is actually needed.

 ```
 @AFA-intervals